Here is the table content of the article we will cover on this topic.

 class Derived_Class_Name extends Base_Class_Name { // Body of derived class }

 We can inherit the features of one class to another class by the use of keyword extends.
-The extends keyword tells the compiler that a new class making derives from an existing class.
-The extends keywords increase functionality.
+The extends keyword tells the compiler to inherit the variables and methods of the Base class.

 class ExampleOfBaseClass { // Body of base class } class ExampleOfDerivedClass extends ExampleOfBaseClass { // Body of derived class }

-Now I am going to showing an example of inheritance.
-Let’s say we have a derived class Swift that extends the base class Car.
+Now I am going to show an example of inheritance.
+Let’s say we have a derived class, Swift that extends the base class, Car.

 class Car { String nameOfCompany = "Suzuki"; boolean isACAvail = true; int numberOfTyre = 4; public void getCarDetails() { System.out.println("Company name of Car = "+ nameOfCompany); System.out.println("Is AC available in car = "+ isACAvail); System.out.println("Number tyres in Car = "+ numberOfTyre); } } public class Swift extends Car { String carName = "Swift"; String modelName = "Vxi"; String color = "white"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } public static void main(String arg[]) { Swift newSwift = new Swift(); newSwift.getCarDetails(); newSwift.getModelDetails(); } }